Standard Guidance

 • Obligation model: Mandatory In Scope — meaning you need defensible reasoning for in-scope vs out-of-scope decisions, not just signed policies.

-How Quick Policy helps you stand up OECD_CRS_2014
+How Quick Policy helps you stand up OECD Common Reporting Standard (CRS)

-The platform turns OECD_CRS_2014 from a PDF of requirements into a live operating model — policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.
+The platform turns OECD Common Reporting Standard (CRS) from a PDF of requirements into a live operating model - policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.

-• Adopt OECD_CRS_2014 once and Quick Policy seeds the right policy families (Tax Compliance, Kyc, Regulatory Reporting) with applicability rationale your auditor can follow.
+• Adopt OECD Common Reporting Standard (CRS) once and Quick Policy seeds the right policy families (Tax Compliance, Kyc, Regulatory Reporting) with applicability rationale your auditor can follow.

 • Common artifacts include Policy.